 This chart shows the 2017 cost per kWh, a standard unit of heat, for a range of common Home Heating systems and the cost from Solar Space Heating CSSH and ASSH systems.

+The parts cost for the system was some £300.
 You can reduce heating costs by using a system that has a low cost per kWh.

 At times of the year when Solar Space Heating cannot be used e.g. winter months, the home's normal heating system is used.